peruskallio/c5_symfony_forms_example/README.md

 ## Installation

+1. Make sure you are running PHP 5.4.
+It is required for using the necessary traits to inject the necessary functionality into your controllers.
-1. Make sure you have [Composer](https://getcomposer.org/) installed on your computer.
+2. Make sure you have [Composer](https://getcomposer.org/) installed on your computer.
-2. Clone this repository into your concrete5 installations "packages" folder.
+3. Clone this repository into your concrete5 installations "packages" folder.
-3. Rename the folder to `symfony_forms_example`.
+4. Rename the folder to `symfony_forms_example`.
-4. Locate the folder from the console and run `composer install` within the folder.
+5. Locate the folder from the console and run `composer install` within the folder.
-5. Go to your installations Dashboard > Extend concrete5 section
+6. Go to your installations Dashboard > Extend concrete5 section
-6. Install the package visible in the list
+7. Install the package visible in the list

 ## License